5 times civil disobedience made a difference since MLK’s death

 That sentiment has resonated over generations.
 While there are way too many examples for a complete list, here are five times that civil disobedience has made a difference since King’s death 50 years ago.

 - Raised Fists at the Olympics, 1968: A few months after King was assassinated, runners Tommie Smith and John Carlos stood on the podium at the 1968 Summer Games in Mexico City, after winning gold and bronze in the 200 meter race.
-They bowed their heads and raised their black-gloved fists in protest of the treatment of African Americans.
+They bowed their heads and raised their black-gloved fists in protest of the treatment of African-Americans.
 They were suspended from the U.S. Olympic team for the act.
 “We knew that what we were going to do was far greater than any athletic feat,” Carlos was quoted as saying at the time.

 - “Tank Man,” Tiananmen Square Massacre, 1989: The photo of a nameless protestor standing in front of a line of government tanks is a vivid reminder of the potential power of a single person.
 The photo distilled the bravery and horror of the Tiananmen Square uprising into a single image.